artemtomchuck/WebBrowserBackup/README.md

 # Features
 As of new the following services are available for running the backup:
-* Google - currently Google data will be backed up into Dropbox account (does not make a lot of sense to make backup of Google service into Google drive, but you can adjust script to do this also)
+* Google - currently Google data will be backed up into Dropbox account (does not make a lot of sense to make backup of Google service into Google drive, but you can adjust code to do this also)
     * Google Calendar
     * Google Chrome
     * Google Contacts